lunaris-studios/starter-gatsby/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to `mirror-gatsby-base`
+Thanks for your interest in contributing to `starter-gatsby`

 - [Contributing Etiquette](#contributing-etiquette)
 - [Creating an Issue](#creating-an-issue)